A Flexible Framework for Local Unity in Mission

 In some ways Baptists are key for this discussion.
 Whilst we have participated in many ways of formal ecumenical working, including LEPs and County Ecumenical Bodies, we tend to sit light to formal structures.
 Baptist churches are also involved in a myriad of different ways of engaging with other churches and Christians locally and regionally, some more committed than others.
 So we have plenty of experience to share.

 The paper goes on to recognise that whilst LEPs can be a brilliant way for local churches to work and witness together, other forms of ecumenical working can and should be embraced.
-A ‘toolkit’ of different models is being worked on, which deliberately are light in structure, flexible and responsive.

 The paper is available on the CTE website